Mensae/jm-eslint-config-base/README.md

 ## Available configs

 - `base`, The, default, base configuration that does not include any rules with regard to styling
-- `formatting`, Extention to the `base` config that does include styling rules but only those that are not covered by [prettier](https://prettier.io).
+- `base-formatting`, Extention to the `base` config that does include styling rules but only those that are not covered by [prettier](https://prettier.io).

 ## Installation